corda/corda-docs-portal/content/en/get-started/getting-started-with-corda-5.md

 # Getting started with the Corda 5 Developer Preview

-The Corda 5 Developer Preview 2 is intended for experimental development, local deployment, and testing only.
+Corda 5 Developer Preview 2 is intended for experimental development, local deployment, and testing only.
 To get started:
 1. Read the [introduction](../../en/platform/corda/5.0-dev-preview-2/introduction/introduction.html).
 2. Learn how to set up your development environment with the new [CorDapp Standard Development Environment (CSDE)]((../../en/platform/corda/5.0-dev-preview-2/getting-started/get-started.html)).